jack065/MA1508E-Matlab/README.md

 # Matrix Operations Program

 This MATLAB program serves as a way to complete linear algebra computations quickly.
-Feel free to create a pull request or suggest possible changes.
+Feel free to suggest possible changes.

 ## Getting Started